All of your FootGolf questions answered (and then some)!!!

 Where Can I Play FootGolf?

-Starting on June 8th of this year (2014), right here at Stonehedge Golf Course!!!
-There are now over 120 accredited golf courses in the United States that offer FootGolf and Stonehedge Golf Course is thrilled to be the first FootGolf course in Vermont (and only second in the New England region) and proud to be an official member of the American Foot Golf League (AFGL)!
+There are now over 120 accredited golf courses in the United States that offer FootGolf and Stonehedge Golf Course was the FootGolf course to open in Vermont (since 2014)!

 Is it true that FootGolf can be played at the same time as standard golf is being played?